aws/mcp-proxy-for-aws/examples/mcp-client/strands/README.md

 # Example: Using MCP Proxy for AWS as a client for Strands Agents SDK

-This example demonstrates how to use `aws_iam_mcp_client` from `mcp-proxy-for-aws` to connect a [Strands](https://strandsagents.com/) AI agent to an MCP server using AWS IAM authentication.
+This example demonstrates how to use `aws_iam_streamablehttp_client` from `mcp-proxy-for-aws` to connect a [Strands](https://strandsagents.com/) AI agent to an MCP server using AWS IAM authentication.

 **Note:** Strands accepts a factory function that returns an MCP client.
-The `aws_iam_mcp_client` is passed as a factory to Strands' `MCPClient`, which handles the connection lifecycle internally.
+The `aws_iam_streamablehttp_client` is passed as a factory to Strands' `MCPClient`, which handles the connection lifecycle internally.

 ## Prerequisites